PoliticalGraveyard.com

 Kingsbury County, S.Dak. is named for him.

 Thomas J. Lanahan (b.
 1871) — of Mariner's Harbor, Staten Island, Richmond County, N.Y.
 Born in New York, New York County, N.Y., July 28, 1871.
 Democrat.
 Linotype operator; member of New York state assembly from Richmond County, 1909.
-Member, Eagles; Typographical Unon.
+Member, Eagles; Typographical Union.
 Burial location unknown.

-Relatives: Nephew of Thomas J. Lanahan (1830?-?).
+Relatives: Nephew of Thomas J. Lanahan (born c.1830).

-Joseph James Little (1841-1913) — of New York, New York County, N.Y.
+Joseph James Little Joseph James Little (1841-1913) — of New York, New York County, N.Y.
 Born in Bristol, England, June 5, 1841.
-Son of James Little.
 Democrat.
 Served in the Union Army during the Civil War; printer; U.S. Representative from New York 12th District, 1891-93.
 Member, Freemasons; Grand Army of the Republic.
-Died February 11, 1913 (age 71 years, 251 days).
+Died in Manhattan, New York County, N.Y., February 11, 1913 (age 71 years, 251 days).
 Interment at Kensico Cemetery, Valhalla, N.Y.

-Relatives: Married 1866 to Josephine Robinson.
+Relatives: Son of James Little; married 1866 to Josephine Robinson.

 See also congressional biography — Govtrack.us page

 Martin Nachtmann (1836-1886) — of New York, New York County, N.Y.
 Born in Germany, September 29, 1836.
-Printer; real estate and insurance business; member of New York state assembly from New York County 8th District, 1869-71, 1877.
+Printer; real estate and insurance business; member of New York state assembly from New York County 8th District, 1869-71, 1877; candidate for New York state senate 6th District, 1871.
 Died, from bronchitis, in New York, New York County, N.Y., December 7, 1886 (age 50 years, 69 days).
 Interment at Lutheran All Faiths Cemetery, Middle Village, Queens, N.Y.

 David Joseph O'Connell (1868-1930) — also known as David J. O'Connell — of Brooklyn, Kings County, N.Y.
 Born in New York, New York County, N.Y., December 25, 1868.
-Son of James O'Connell and Mary O'Connell.
 Democrat.
 Bookseller; U.S. Representative from New York 9th District, 1919-21, 1923-30; defeated, 1920; died in office 1930; delegate to Democratic National Convention from New York, 1920.
 Catholic.
 Member, Royal Arcanum; Elks.
 Died in New York City (unknown county), N.Y., December 29, 1930 (age 62 years, 4 days).
 Interment at St. John's Cemetery, Brooklyn, N.Y.

-Relatives: Married 1893 to Mary Agnes Green.
+Relatives: Son of James O'Connell and Mary O'Connell; married 1893 to Mary Agnes Green.

 See also congressional biography — Govtrack.us page

 Luke O'Reilly (b.
 1862) — of Brooklyn, Kings County, N.Y.
 Born in Brooklyn, Kings County, N.Y., November 10, 1862.
-Son of Luke O'Reilly and Margaret (Fitzpatrick) O'Reilly.
 Democrat.
 Printer; lawyer; member of New York state assembly from Kings County 8th District, 1930-34; alternate delegate to Democratic National Convention from New York, 1932.
 Irish ancestry.
 Burial location unknown.

-Oliver A. Quayle, Jr. (b.
+Oliver A. Quayle Jr. (b.
 1894) — of Washington, D.C.
 Born in Albany, Albany County, N.Y., March 6, 1894.
-Son of Oliver A. Quayle and Belle K. (Blampied) Quayle.
 Democrat.
 President, Quayle & Son, bank note engravers; Treasurer of Democratic National Committee, 1937-41; delegate to Democratic National Convention from District of Columbia, 1944.
 Burial location unknown.

-Relatives: Married, June 20, 1915, to Signa Norstrand.
+Relatives: Son of Oliver A. Quayle and Belle K. (Blampied) Quayle; married, June 20, 1915, to Signa Norstrand.

 George F. Small — of Buffalo, Erie County, N.Y.
 Print cutter; member of New York state assembly from Erie County 1st District, 1913.
 Burial location unknown.

 Charles Newhall Taintor (1840-1920) — also known as Charles N. Taintor — of New York, New York County, N.Y.; Manhattan, New York County, N.Y.
 Born in Pomfret, Windham County, Conn., November 28, 1840.
-Son of Ralph Smith Taintor and Phebe Higgins (Lord) Taintor (1814-1890).
 Republican.
-Map and book publisher; New York Commissioner of Emigration, 1881-89; New York City Police Justice, 1889-95; delegate to Republican National Convention from New York, 1884; candidate for delegate to New York state constitutional convention, 1893; president, United States Savings Bank, 1910-20.
+Map and book publisher; New York Commissioner of Emigration, 1881-89; New York City Police Justice, 1889-95; delegate to Republican National Convention from New York, 1884; candidate for U.S. Representative from New York 7th District, 1888; candidate for delegate to New York state constitutional convention, 1893; president, United States Savings Bank, 1910-20.
 Member, Psi Upsilon.
 Died in Manhattan, New York County, N.Y., March 12, 1920 (age 79 years, 105 days).
 Interment at Linwood Cemetery, Colchester, Conn.

 See also Find-A-Grave memorial